No. 1 Alabama beats No. 4 Oklahoma 45-34 to reach title game

 MIAMI GARDENS, Fla.
-(AP) — This season's Alabama juggernaut has yet to be stopped, and Oklahoma's shaky defense sure wasn't going to do it.
+(AP) — This season's Alabama juggernaut has yet to be stopped, and Oklahoma's shaky defense sure wasn't going to get in the way.

 Maybe Clemson can.